 Chews, powders, and treats compared

-The best format often depends on your dog's personality and your lifestyle.
+The best format depends on your dog's fussiness and your lifestyle.

 | Format | Pros | Cons | Best For |